 When deciding what to do for active recovery, we have to remember that the goal is to help our bodies get back to homeostasis.
 This means that the energy systems that fuel our movement will have returned to normal once we reach homeostasis.
 Think of your energy systems as a bank account.
 We all want to see a surplus of funds when we look at our bank account, and we’d like to see this physically as well!
 Who doesn’t like to have energy and excellent performance during workouts?

 Each type of physical activity has some cost associated with it.
 When we do an intense workout, we make a large withdrawal from that energy bank account and have less to spend afterward.
-If you make too many consecutive withdrawals from your energy bank, you'll start to get charged overdraft fees in the form of overtraining symptoms (i.e., interrupted sleep, elevated resting heart rate, overuse injuries, and diminishing performance during workouts, and sometimes even Exertional Rhabdomyolysis, to name a few).
+If you make too many consecutive withdrawals from your energy bank, you'll start to get charged overdraft fees in the form of overtraining symptoms (i.e., interrupted sleep, elevated resting heart rate, overuse injuries, diminishing performance during workouts, and sometimes even Exertional Rhabdomyolysis, to name a few).

 On an off-day, our goal is to add funds back into our energy bank account to make more withdrawals in the future.
 Adequate sleep, proper nutrition, and time are all necessary ways to replenish those funds.
 Without those three components, your energy and performance will undoubtedly suffer.